FerjaniMY/Quantum_Computing_resources/README.md

 ## Quantum-Network-Simulators
 - [Netsquid](https://netsquid.org/) - The Network Simulator for Quantum Information using Discrete events (NetSquid) is a software tool for the modelling and simulation of scalable quantum networks developed at QuTech
 - [Simulaqron](http://www.simulaqron.org/) - SimulaQron is an application level simulator for a quantum internet that allows you to program your own quantum internet applications.
 Explore how to realize software for a quantum internet connecting local quantum processors by quantum communication, and develop your own libraries and software engineering concepts suitable for a quantum internet.

+## Quantum-machine-learning-frameworks
+- [Tensorflow Quantum](https://www.tensorflow.org/quantum) -TensorFlow Quantum (TFQ) is a quantum machine learning library for rapid prototyping of hybrid quantum-classical ML models.
+Research in quantum algorithms and applications can leverage Google’s quantum computing frameworks, all from within TensorFlow.
+- [Pennylane](https://pennylane.ai/)A cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.

 ## Blogs

 - [Algorithmic Assertions](http://algassert.com/) - About quantum computing and computing in general by Craig Gidney - a member of Google Quantum Computing Team.